ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on satire of upload panic.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on how posting anxiety shapes creativity.

 ---